midfords/youtube-tracker/README.md

 - colorama
 - oauth2client

 This script is part of a larger repository of miscellaneous scripts.
-You can clone the whole repository using git
+You can clone the whole repository using git:

 `git clone https://github.com/midfords/scripts.git scripts-midfords && cd scripts-midfords`